Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Related Work

 Given the impressive capabilities of LLMs in various coding tasks \cite{llm4sesurveynju}, recent works have explored LLMs for code translation. \citet{fse24llmtranslation} demonstrated that LLMs can serve as effective code translators. \citet{icse24translationllmsurvey} summarized the common errors made by LLMs in code translation, aiming to inspire future enhancement of LLM-based code translation. \citet{fse25alphatrans} leveraged LLMs for project-level code translation.
 These works mainly focused on direct translation from source PL to target PL, where LLMs are fed with the original program and output the translated program.
 Recently, \citet{icse25intertrans} found that a one-step direct translation from source PL to target PL may not leverage the full potential of LLMs due to the varying gap between source and target PLs.
 They proposed transitive direct translations with an intermediary PL as a bridge.

 Existing automated code translation approaches mainly focus on code-to-code transformation.
-Differently, we study the effectiveness of emulating semantic translation for code via pseudocode, where LLMs first describe the semantics of original programs with pseudocode and then produce translated programs.
-We identify the complementary role of pseudocode-based translation for conventional direct translation, as well as its helpfulness in reducing task difficulties and bridging the differences between the features and APIs in varying PL pairs.
-The findings may guide practitioners to obtain accurate LLM-generated code translations by leveraging pseudocode.
+Differently, we study the effectiveness of emulating semantic translation for code via pseudocode, where LLMs first interpret the semantics of original programs with pseudocode and then produce translated programs.
+We identify the complementary role of pseudocode-based translation for conventional direct translation, as well as its helpfulness in decoupling task burdens and bridging the differences between the features and APIs in varying PL pairs.
+The findings may guide practitioners to obtain accurate LLM-generated code translations in a new manner through abstraction.

 In addition, some works attempted to debug the erroneous code translations, e.g., by locating code snippets leading to inconsistent behaviors between the original and translated programs to guide repair \cite{transmap} and conducting certain types of repair based on fixed templates \cite{BatFix}.
-The methods mainly debug minor mistakes in the translated code.
+These methods mainly debug minor mistakes in translation results.
 They are generally orthogonal to our pseudocode-based code translation approach, which aims to reduce the occurrence of errors in the translation results and may also facilitate patch generation.
 Our methods can be combined with the debugging methods to further enhance the accuracy of LLM-generated code translations.